12 Largest Data Centers In The World In 2023 [By Size]

 Location: Washington State, United States

 It utilizes green, cost-effective hydropower coupled with “free cooling” for most of the year.
-The company has exclusive “Mobile Commissioning Units” for precisely controlling airflow and electrical load.
+The company utilizes exclusive “Mobile Commissioning Units” to maintain precise control over airflow and electrical load, ensuring optimal performance and efficiency.

 10. CoreSite Reston VA3